mit-ccrg/ml4c3-mirror/README.md

 ## What is `ml4c3`?
-Machine Learning for Cardiology and Critical Care (`ml4c3`) is a pipeline our group created to enable computational work with complex physiological data.
+Machine Learning for Cardiology and Critical Care (`ml4c3`) is a pipeline for working with complex physiological data.
+It does several key things:

-The pipeline:
 - *Ingests* raw data into a pre-processed format.
 - *Tensorizes* ingested data into `hd5` or CSV format suitable for performant modeling.
 - *Visualizes* ECGs, ICU waveforms, labs, and modeling results.